TraceyZhong/nwave/image/README.md

     -- IMAGES.mat

 To train the model, use `fig2_train_recover.ipynb`; to visualize the receptive fields, use `compute_receptive_fields.ipynb`; to visualize the neuron excitation, use `fig2_generate.ipynb`.
-All results can be found in the code folder.
+Output images can be found in the code folder.